SciBorgs/SciGuides/projects/BasicArmBot.md

 Of course, we still want the arm to reach the setpoint quickly.

 A smoother alternative to the regular PID would be the addition of a trapezoid profile.
 Velocity will increase, coast, and then decrease over time under a set of velocity and acceleration limits to reach a goal smoothly, plotting a graph in the shape of a trapezoid.
-WPILIB has [its own implementation of this](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/profiled-pidcontroller.html) in `ProfiledPIDController`. *Please read the docs*.
+WPILib has [its own implementation of this](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/profiled-pidcontroller.html) in `ProfiledPIDController`. *Please read the docs*.

 Considering that the mechanism is an arm, it should be intuitive that gravity will have a much greater (non-negligible) effect on it than other mechanisms.
-To account for this, we can use [WPILIB's `ArmFeedForward`](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html#armfeedforward), which incorporates a G term for output.
+To account for this, we can use [WPILib's `ArmFeedForward`](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html#armfeedforward), which incorporates a G term for output.

 The top of your file should look similar to this: